nijibabulu/moduledev/README.md

 |-- bin -> $HOME/builds/hello-2.10/stage/bin
 `-- man -> $HOME/builds/hello-2.10/stage/share/man
 ```

-We can see that the directories havebeen linked off of the stage
-directory we created above.
+We can see that the directories havebeen linked off of the stage directory we created above.
+Note that these will be non-portable with links.
+If you wish to copy the files to the module tree, you may use the `--copy` option with `module path add`.

+## Module Viewing and Editing

 We can also see that a modulefile has been created
 which points the environment variables to where we want them to go:

 ```